 - Close the window.

 This enables the “DisableRealtimeMonitoring” registry entry.
-If you want to re-enable real-time protection, type the same command and put a 0 instead of the 1 in the end.
+To re-enable real-time protection, type the same command and put a 0 instead of a 1 at the end.

 7. Your GPU driver settings aren’t set to performance mode

 Both AMD and NVIDIA have various settings in their respective graphics card software.
-They let you change things like anisotropic filtering, anti-aliasing, and so on.
+They let you change things like anisotropic filtering, anti-aliasing, etc.